uiuxarghya/aquasetu/README.md

 # 🌊 AquaSetu

-A comprehensive mobile application for monitoring and visualizing groundwater quality across India.
-Built with React Native and Expo, featuring interactive maps, real-time data visualization, and user-friendly station exploration.
+A comprehensive mobile application for monitoring and visualizing groundwater levels across India.
+Built with React Native and Expo, featuring interactive maps, real-time data visualization, push notifications, and user-friendly station exploration with drawer navigation and advanced analytics.

 ## 🌟 Features